sammightyt/TankWar/README.md

 # TankWars&trade; Development

 TankWars&trade; is currently in development.
-The Alpha stage will release on April 9th as stated by SamSur Programming, the developer.
+The Beta stage will release on May 5th as stated by SamSur Programming, the developer.
 For more info, contact either [suryabhattiprol](https://replit.com/@suryabhattiprol) or [sammightyt](https://replit.com/@sammightyt).

 ***